zouharvi/mff-student/language_data_resources/questions.md

 See above.

 ### Give an example of an NLP tool/lexicon that captures inflectional morphology, explain what it can be used for and describe its main properties.
-MorphoDiTa
-http://ufal.mff.cuni.cz/morphodita
+MorphoDiTa, can do morphological analysis, lemmatization and generation http://ufal.mff.cuni.cz/morphodita

 ### Give an example of a NLP tool/lexicon that captures derivational morphology, explain what it can be used for and describe its main properties.
-DeriNet, part of Universal Derivations (UDer) https://ufal.mff.cuni.cz/derinet
+DeriNet, part of Universal Derivations (UDer) produces tree-like graphs of morphological derivations (the more distant, the more the word is different - sort of) https://ufal.mff.cuni.cz/derinet

 ### What is valency?
 Give an example of a data resource that captures valency and describe its main properties.